SkidwareMC/Skidware-Client/README.md

 1.8.9 support soon
 use your favorite mods along with skidware

-credits to me, nxtbyte (on unknowncheats), and liam
+credits to me, nxtbyte (on unknowncheats), and Liam5750

 based from lightning-client